 Type I?
 Type II?
 Marine?
 Bovine?
 Powder?
 Capsule?
 Are you deciding which type of collagen to take or playing a round of go-fish?
-With the multitude of collagen products on the market, it’s easy to get bogged down in the semantics not knowing which collagen is best for you or what collagen even is.
-Fear not!
-We’re breaking down the basics of the different types and sources of collagen to help you understand the science.
+With all the collagen products on the market, it’s easy to get bogged down.
+Read on to find out what collagen really is, and which type is right for you.

 What is collagen?

 Collagen is found in all our connective tissues, tendons, ligaments and bones.
 It gives these body parts their strength, structure and elasticity.
 In the simplest sense, it’s the glue that holds everything together—and it’s essential for healthy growth and development.1

 Did you know that there are 29 different types of collagen?1 The most popular are the kinds that support your tissues, like Type I, Type II and Type III collagen.
 Types I and III collagen are known for their skin, hair and nail benefits, while type II collagen is best for your joints.*

 Since collagen helps build and maintain connective tissues—the structures that bind body parts together—it’s only found in animals.
 Types I and III collagen is often sourced from cows, while Type II collagen comes from chicken cartilage.
 There are also marine sources of collagen, like fish, that some people prefer due to its enhanced bioavailability.

 With so many sources, it’s plausible that certain types of collagen may be more effective than others.
 However, the research is unclear as to whether this is the case.